 None of the tips listed here will blow your mind.
 But they are practical and ones I use or have learned from others.

 I also conferred with my husband, who is a police officer.
 So although this list is not conclusive, it should be a good starting place.

 Before we dive in, I want to be clear, I do not mean to fear-monger you.
 I will not read posts or watch videos that do, so I will not do that to you.

 But I want to remind you that there ARE dangerous people out there.
 I am seeing it more and more.
 Just this past year, two of my friend’s sons were each approached by a stranger who tried to persuade them away from their parents.
 Thankfully the warning signs were there and the parents intervened.

-We may never protect our children all the way, but we can do our best.
+We may never be able to protect our kids 100% of the time, but we can try our best.